dnsimple/chef-dnsimple/TESTING.md

 `DNSIMPLE_ACCESS_TOKEN=mytoken chef exec kitchen test`

 You will also want to edit the `.kitchen.yml` file to adjust the `test_domain` attributes to test a domain you create under your sandbox account.

-In order to test regional records, you will want to upgrade the account plan to one that supports the regional records feature.
+To test regional records, you will want to upgrade the account plan to one that supports the regional records feature.

+To test certificate installation, you will need to issue a certificate in sandbox first.

 [ChefDK]: https://downloads.chef.io/chef-dk/
 [VirtualBox]: https://www.virtualbox.org/wiki/Downloads